Pogroms in the Russian Empire: 1881–1882

 The event which triggered the pogroms was the assassination of Tsar Alexander II on 13 March [1 March, Old Style], 1881, for which some blamed "agents of foreign influence," implying that Jews committed it.
 One of the conspirators was of Jewish origins, and the importance of her role in the assassination was greatly exaggerated during the pogroms that followed.
 Another conspirator was baselessly rumored to be Jewish.
 The right-wing Russian press engaged in an anti-Jewish campaign and spread rumors of an impending pogrom.
-An antisemitic blood libel was spread that Jews had been responsible for the tsar's murder.
+Rumors and antisemitic blood libels were spread that Jews had been responsible for the tsar's murder or the ritual murder of children.

 Local economic conditions, such as debt owed to Jewish moneylenders, are thought to have contributed significantly to the rioting, especially with regard to the participation of the business competitors of local Jews and the participation of railroad workers.
 Russia's industrialization caused Russians to be moving into and out of major cities.
 People trying to escape the big cities carried their antisemitic values with them, spread the ideas throughout Russia, and caused more pogroms in different regions of Russia.
 That has been argued to have been actually more important than rumors of Jewish responsibility for the death of the Tsar.
 Those rumors, however, were clearly of some importance, if only as a trigger, and they drew upon a small kernel of truth: one of the close associates of the assassins, Hesya Helfman, was born into a Jewish home.
 The fact that the other assassins were all atheists and that the wider Jewish community had nothing to do with the assassination had little impact on the spread of such antisemitic rumors, and the assassination inspired retaliatory attacks on Jewish communities.
-During these pogroms, thousands of Jewish homes were destroyed; many families were reduced to poverty and large numbers of men, women and children were injured in 166 towns in the south-western provinces of the Empire, such as Ukraine.
+During these pogroms, thousands of Jewish homes were destroyed; many families were reduced to poverty and large numbers of men, women, and children were injured in 166 towns in the south-western provinces of the empire, such as Ukraine.